nightmode/feri/docs/advanced/api/config.md

 Type: `string`

 The destination folder that receives files built from source.
-The folder that is also cleaned based on the existence of equivalent files in the source directory.
-Please be careful when choosing your destination folder.
+The destination folder that is also cleaned based on the existence of equivalent files in the source directory.
+Please be very careful when choosing your destination folder as a wrong folder could easily be cleaned of valuable files if those files do not have source folder equivalents.

 ```js
 config.path.dest = 'dest'